 Physical location security

-Our main servers are located at New York Internet (NYI) in Bridgewater, New Jersey, USA.
-Their facility is a high security, video-monitored location; with backup power, air conditioning, fire systems, 24x7x365 monitoring, and onsite technical support.
-As their website notes:
+Our main servers are located at 365 Data Centers in Bridgewater, New Jersey, USA.
+Their facility is a high-security, video-monitored location with backup power, air conditioning, fire systems, 24x7x365 monitoring, and onsite technical support.

-Our secondary sites at NYI's Seattle location have equivalent physical security.
+Our secondary sites at 365's Seattle location have equivalent physical security.

-We use “remote hands” staff from the datacentres to perform routine maintenance on our servers (e.g. replacing hard disks or installing new machines), however, they do not have logins or the ability to access your data.
+We use “remote hands” staff from the data centers to perform routine maintenance on our servers (e.g. replacing hard disks or installing new machines), however, they do not have logins or the ability to access your data.

-Our datacentre vendors provide us with power, cooling, and network links (public internet) but do not manage or have permitted access to our internal network between servers.
+Our data center vendors provide us with power, cooling, and network links (public internet) but do not manage or have permitted access to our internal network between servers.
 All public internet-facing machines have a firewall.

 All data transfer between our datacentres is over an encrypted VPN (virtual private network) managed by us.